-To thoroughly infuse a philosophy of research and development based on the concepts of "never follow other companies" and "conduct thorough research", which has been carried down since the founding of the Group into each and every one of our technical developers, and thus, we have established a matrix-based R&D structure and have created and have been operating mechanisms for personnel evaluations such as adopting a Meister system for enhancing technical expertise, and holding monthly research presentations, which are given by all technical developers and attended by all directors.
-As a result, we have gone on to produce many products that were the only ones or the best ones of their type, and thus, at the end of 2016, we hold a combined total of 166 domestic and 80 foreign intellectual properties including patents, designs, trademarks, and prior use rights.
+To thoroughly infuse a philosophy of research and development based on the concepts of "never follow other companies" and "conduct thorough research," which has been carried down since the founding of the Group into each and every one of our technical developers, and thus, we have established a matrix-based R&D structure and have created and have been operating mechanisms for personnel evaluations such as adopting a Meister system for enhancing technical expertise, and holding monthly research presentations, which are given by all technical developers and attended by all directors.

+As a result, we have gone on to produce many products that were the only ones or the best ones of their type, and thus, at the end of December 2017, we hold a combined total of 166 domestic and 93 foreign intellectual properties including patents, designs, trademarks, and prior use rights.
+In recognition of our contribution to the development, etc., of the intellectual property rights system in Japan, we received a FY2017 "Intellectual Property Achievement Award" by the Japan Patent Office of the Ministry of Economy, Trade and Industry.